Maksold/ansible-role-nginx/README.md

 **Note:** This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.

-Changes made by [Maksold](https://github.com/maksold) for Magento 2.x compatibility
+Changes made by @Maksold for Magento 2.x compatibility
 ------------

 **Default variables**